Voltage751/Ubuntu-Update-Tool/README.md

 update --help for more information

-For execution copy into /bin.
+For execution copy "update" into /bin.
 Then make the file executable via chmod a+x.